915-Pop-Calin/Descend_Into_Sleep/README.md

 - Made the Game playable on <i>MacOS</i> and <i>Unix Distributions</i> as well, hopefully (I cannot test that)
 - <i>SaveFiles</i> are now singletons and have their constructor private
 - Added class <i>FileHelper</i> which helps us check whether our app directory exists and our whether our save files exist
+- Fixed a bug where Save File wouldn't close after opening due to the stream not closing
+- All Items are now Singletons!
+I might have missed a few here and there new()s, so be quick to remind me if I did

 <b>Patch Notes 0.2.0</b>